mezmo/terraform-provider-mezmo/docs/resources/fluent_source.md

 ### Optional

-- `capture_metadata` (Boolean) Enable the inclusion of all http headers and query string parameters that were sent from the source
 - `decoding` (String) The decoding method for converting frames into data events
 - `description` (String) A user-defined value describing the source component
 - `shared_source_id` (String) The uuid of a pipeline source or shared source to be used as the input for this component.
 This can only be provided on resource creation (not update).